 I also occasionally teach and supervise in the Adelphi Postgraduate Programs in Psychoanalysis and Psychotherapy – a group of programs that provide psychoanalytic training at Adelphi for licensed clinicians, and recently I have taught Child Psychopathology and Trauma in those programs.
 I have also taught a seminar on working with children at Chicago Center for Psychoanalysis.

-For my own writings relating to child therapy, intergenerational trauma, and the social origins of psychosis please see “my recent writings”, elsewhere on this website, and for additional readings I have found useful please click on any of the following bibliographies:
+For my own writings relating to child therapy, intergenerational trauma, and the social origins of psychosis please see “my recent writings”, elsewhere on this website, and for additional readings I have found useful please visit the Bookshelf section of this website.
+You may also click on any of the following bibliographies: